Jamf MDM Deployment

 No parameters needed

-Description: Reports installed version of MCP Endpoint Shield
+Description: Reports installed version of Akto Endpoint Shield

 Data Type: String